David Boswell Burn's Scottish Ancestry

 he spent his early years in a single-room thatched cottage with a barn and cowshed which is now a museum containing original

 manuscripts and other memorabilia.
-This is the best link I have found to Robert
+This is the best link I have found to

 Burns' ancestry etc.